Chapter 21:

 "Yup.
 Don't really know or care what I'm doing after."
 She shifted her eyes towards mine.
 "But I noticed you and Mito have gotten close lately.
 In a relationship now?"

-"N-No. We're just talking about, you know, stuff we're planning after we graduate too."
+"N-No. We were just talking about, you know, stuff we're planning after we graduate too."

 "Oh?"
-Mai straightened her skirt and took a seat on a nearby upwards step.
+Mai straightened her skirt and sat on a nearby step upwards.
 "Just curious, but how well do you think you really know her?"

-"You do know the reputation she has around here, right?"
+"You know the reputation she has around here, right?"

 "Of being popular with guys?"